symfony/symfony-docs/security/password_migration.rst

 How to Migrate a Password Hash
 ==============================

-.. versionadded:: 4.4

-    Password migration was introduced in Symfony 4.4.

 In order to protect passwords, it is recommended to store them using the latest hash algorithms.
 This means that if a better hash algorithm is supported on the system, the user's password should be rehashed and stored.
 Symfony provides this